 “Oi!”
 Neville called, “Are we playing Quidditch or are we having a good aerial chat?”

 “‘Meet me at the pitch at half-past’ he says!
 ‘I’ll be changed and ready to go!’ he says!
 Honestly, I could have memorized the ingredients in five potions Slughorn’s set us for the final if I didn’t have to wait for you to finish playing with broomsticks and Quaffles in the air all day!”
 Hermione chastised as Harry tried to flatten his hair.
+Ginny surpressed a grin, biting her lip and dropping her gaze to the ground.
 He looked like a child in trouble with his mother.

 Harry muttered an apology as Hermione scolded him further for distracting Ginny when she, herself should be studying for her O.W.L.s before spinning on her heel to head off to the library where Harry was to meet her in ten minutes, or else.